Nevenall/Shift-X/System/01 Basics.md

 ### Assessing Factors
 <!--
 todo - assessing factors section: this one takes threat into account.
-Which asks the question, do threats and powers need an introduciton earlier.
+Which asks the question, do threats and powers need an introduction earlier.
 Like along with actions?
-That's part of the essense of the game.
+That's part of the essence of the game.
 Also we want a good version of the magnitude chart up here with powers. -->
 To assess effect level, first start with your gut feeling, given this situation.
 Then, if needed, assess three factors that may modify the effect level: **potency**, **scale**, and **quality**.
 If the PC has an advantage in a given factor, consider a higher effect level.
 If they have a disadvantage, consider a reduced effect level.

 #### Potency